dolthub/docs/content/reference/sql/version-control/dolt-system-tables.md

 ### Example Query

-Assume a database with the `states` table above and the following commit graph:
+Assume a database with the `mytable` table above and the following commit graph:

 ```text
    B---E  feature